Brief Historical Account of

 Matt Ballard, PCA Pastor in Tennessee

-Men who were ordained to the
+Men Who were ordained to the gospel ministry at tpc

 Craig Higgins, now the pastor of Trinity Presbyterian Church, Rye, NY